Right Livelihood Awards go to rights activists from Belarus, Nicaragua, the US and Iran | DW | 01.10.2020

 The 58-year-old human rights activist has fought for human rights and freedom in Belarus for half his life, but he struggles to recall times quite so tough: "The level of repression is currently extremely high, we have not seen the like of this.
 Right now we're really experiencing a societal disaster."

-In the mid 1980s, with Belarus still part of the USSR and with Lukashenko climbing the ranks of the Communist Party of the Soviet Union, Bialiatski was joining an underground group seeking an independent Belarus.
+In the mid 1980s, with Belarus still part of the Soviet Union and with Lukashenko climbing the ranks of the Communist Party of the Soviet Union, Bialiatski joined an underground group seeking an independent Belarus.

-He organized public protests against Stalinism and in memory of the victims of political repression, earning himself jail time and fines before very long.
-He was just getting started, having now been sent to jail 25 times in total, including a stretch of almost three years.
+He organized public protests against Stalinism and in memory of the victims of political repression, which resulted in jail time and fines before very long.
+He was just getting started, however, having now been sent to jail 25 times in total, including a stretch of almost three years.

 Read more: The 2019 winners of the 'Alternative Nobel Prize'